ubccr/ccrdocs/pages/howto/empireai.md

 # Empire AI Cluster Information

 The first test system of the Empire AI Consortium is in production.
-This system is provided and managed by the Flatiron Institute.
-System specifications for the Alpha cluster are on the [Empire AI Alpha Hardware page](https://empireai.freshdesk.com/en/support/solutions/articles/157000007946-alpha-hardware).
-This system is referred to as Alpha and its successor Beta is expected to be available in early 2026.

-Initial project applications have been submitted to consortium members, reviewed, and are being onboarded on an ongoing basis by the Empire AI director and Flatiron system administrators.
-CCR staff provide support to UB research groups that have access to Alpha - both on using the EAI system and in helping to prepare groups to utilize those resources efficiently.
+This system is referred to as Alpha+ (it's the original alpha cluster plus additional compute nodes added after the initial deployment).
+Its successor, Beta, is expected to be available in late May 2026.
+System specifications for both the clusters are in the [Empire AI Alpha+ Beta announcement](https://empireai.freshdesk.com/a/solutions/articles/157000363466).

 ## Support

 All requests for help should be emailed to `help` `@` `empire-ai.org`.
-CCR staff help with supporting researchers and their group members with non-system related questions.
-If you are having a system issue, we will help facilitate a resolution but do not have elevated privileges on the Empire AI cluster.
+A subset of CCR staff assist with supporting researchers and their group members with non-system related questions on Empire AI clusters.
+If we're able, we will respond to your ticket.
+If you are having a system issue, we will help facilitate a resolution with the Empire AI system administrators but do not have elevated privileges on the Empire AI clusters.

-If you are using CCR's systems to prepare to onboard to Empire AI and need assistance, please submit a ticket to [CCR Help](../help.md).
+If you are using CCR's systems to prepare to onboard to Empire AI and need assistance with that, please submit a ticket to [CCR Help](../help.md).

 ##  Call for Allocation Proposals

 Access to Empire AI resources is done via allocations and is organized under collaborating institutions.
 UB's allocations fall under the SUNY umbrella.
-Requests for proposals for access to Empire AI resources are currently CLOSED for 2025.
-We anticipate another round of allocation RFPs to be initiated in 2026.
+Requests for proposals for access to Empire AI resources are currently CLOSED for early 2026.
+We anticipate another round of allocation RFPs to be initiated later this year.
 This will be communicated to UB Principal Investigators (PIs) from the VPR's office.

 ##  Allocations

 Currently, the process of awarding SUNY allocations is reviewed by SUNY following campus recommendations.
-UB's Empire AI allocation committee has reviewed all proposal applications for the Fall 2025 call for proposals and has provided the SUNY allocations committee with a recommended list.
-It will be up to SUNY which projects across the institution are awarded with allocations on the Empire AI cluster.
-Applicants will be notified by the UB allocations committee as to the results of the review process.
+UB's Empire AI allocation committee has reviewed all proposal applications for the Fall 2025 call for proposals and SUNY has selected which projects across the institution are to be awarded with allocations on the Empire AI Alpha+ and Beta clusters.
+Applicants have been notified by the UB allocations committee as to the results of the review process.

 It is the intention that CCR staff will work with all research groups on preparing to onboard to Empire AI or to help enhance future allocation proposals.
-To request a meeting with CCR's research computing & data science facilitators to discuss your group's computing needs or prepare allocation proposals, please fill out the [CCR Consultation form](https://ubuffalo.teamdynamix.com/TDClient/55/Portal/Requests/ServiceDet?ID=486).

-### Awarded Proposals

-When decisions have been made, those awarded an allocation on Empire AI will be notified.
-It is expected that these decisions will be made well in advance of the Beta cluster being available.
-Therefore, we highly encourage research groups to work with CCR to prepare your workflow for the Beta cluster.
+All PIs awarded allocations have been contacted by CCR staff regarding the steps to take to test their workflows and get onboarded to the alpha cluster.
+If you require additional assistance, please request a meeting with CCR's research computing & data science facilitators by completing the [CCR Consultation form](https://ubuffalo.teamdynamix.com/TDClient/55/Portal/Requests/ServiceDet?ID=486).
+We highly encourage research groups to work with CCR to prepare your workflow for the Beta cluster.
 Please refer to the [Preparing for Onboarding](#preparing-for-eai-onboarding) section for more information.

 ### Unsuccessful Proposals

 If you were not awarded an allocation in this round, don't be discouraged!
-There are many more proposals than the system can support.
+There were many more proposals than the system can support.
 It is the intention of the teams at CCR and the [Institute for Artificial Intelligence & Data Science (IAD)](https://www.buffalo.edu/ai-data-science.html) to help you and your research group prepare for the next round of proposals.
 In the coming months, your group should work to enhance your workflow in CCR's HPC environment so that you will be better prepared for the next call for Empire AI proposals.
 If your research group does not have access to CCR, please start by [creating up your accounts](../getting-access.md).
 The PI of the group should then [create a project and request allocations](../getting-access.md#requirements-for-accessing-ccrs-resources) in the CCR allocations portal, [ColdFront](https://coldfront.ccr.buffalo.edu).
 After access is granted, we recommend reviewing the many [training and documentation resources](../getting-started.md) provided by the CCR support team.
 To request a meeting with CCR's research computing & data science facilitators to discuss your group's computing needs, please fill out the [CCR Consultation form](https://ubuffalo.teamdynamix.com/TDClient/55/Portal/Requests/ServiceDet?ID=486).

 ## Preparing for EAI Onboarding